Grammar and Punctuation¶

 Use a semicolon to separate items in a series if the items contain commas:

-Use a semicolon before a conjunctive adverb (however, therefore, otherwise, namely, for example, etc.): - I think; therefore, I am.
+Use a semicolon before a conjunctive adverb (however, therefore, otherwise, namely, for example, and so on): - I think; therefore, I am.

 Spacing after sentences¶